-The proportional rate variation were calculated according to ASTM 2515-11 clause 11.6 (see appendix 5)
+The proportional rate variation was calculated according to ASTM 2515-11 clause 11.6 (see appendix 5).

-The appliance was in cold condition before the test run commenced.
-At least 48 hours of standstill before the first test run commenced and then at least 8 hours of standstill before the second and third test run was performed.
+The appliance was in cold condition before the test run commenced, keeping at least 48 hours of standstill before the first test run and at least 8 hours of standstill before the second and third test run was performed.
 Before starting each test run the boiler ash and coal were removed.

-Martin Westermayer, (martin.westermayer@windhager.com) from the company Windhager Zentralheizung Technik GmbH, Austria were present as an observer during the tests.
+Martin Westermayer, (martin.westermayer@windhager.com) from the company Windhager Zentralheizung Technik GmbH, Austria was present as an observer during the tests.